HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-screening-assessment-intro.md

 - A practitioner's clinical observation or assertion about a patient's health status, which is not a response to a screening or assessment question, should use the [US Core Simple Observation Profile] instead.
 {% include obs_cat_guidance.md category='survey' recommendation="The category type 'survey' is required, and a set of categories that represent the USCDI data elements and further specify the assessment must be supported.
 Because of [technical requirements], a value set with a [Required Binding] is needed for USCDI categories.
 However, other categories are permitted."-%}
 {% include DAR-exception.md %}
-- For a *starter set* of example SDOH LOINC codes. see the [US Core Common SDOH Assessments ValueSet], which comprises commonly asked social questions identified by FindHelp.org, a social service assistance tool, and the PRAPARE, Hunger Vital Sign, AHC-HRSN screening tools referenced in USCDI v2.
-This value set does not replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
-The [Gravity Project] is working on a more comprehensive set of codes to meet these challenges, and this guide may leverage that work in the future.

 {% include link-list.md %}